 Bryan lives in Colorado and was diagnosed with chronic obstructive pulmonary disease (COPD) years ago, resulting in him needing to leave his job and go on disability due to the impact of his disease.
-Carolyn lives across the country in Maryland and had lived with her COPD for years, initially with minimal impact on her daily life until she had a serious illness that left her using continuous supplemental oxygen.
+Carolyn lives across the country in Virginia and had lived with her COPD for years, initially with minimal impact on her daily life until she had a serious illness that left her using continuous supplemental oxygen.
 Despite living over a thousand miles apart, Bryan and Carolyn shared some common traits that are familiar to many people living with advanced COPD.
 They both recall having a decline in their ability to participate in daily living activities.
 Shortness of breath and decreased energy played a role in their ability to do things that they used to enjoy.
 Even walking a short distance became a chore.
 Then they learned about an innovative treatment that is recommended for some people who are living with advanced emphysema or COPD that is called endobronchial valve treatment (EBV).

 How did you learn about this treatment option?